 Livingstone was saved at the eleventh hour by local husband and wife team Tom Baldry and Megan Standage.
 Tom has run a furniture restoration and upholstery business, English Home Antiques, in Bridport since 1993 and took the decision to rescue Livingstone Textiles from closure.
 Tom and Meg took over in October 2010 and are taking the business from strength to strength.

-Livingstone Textiles has a new and expanded team for the new era.
+Livingstone Textiles has an ever expanding team for the new era.
 Building on the expertise of 40 years trading, what all the team share is a passion for fabric and a love of everything hand made.
 We aim to provide old fashioned customer service and are happy to talk to you about your requirements.

 Madeline Warren – Madeline has been part of the Livingstone Textiles team for over twenty-five years.
 Providing expertise and continuity from the past to the future, Madeline is a knowledgeable and talented seamstress who provides our hand made to measure service.
-If you don’t know, ask Madeline!
+Super efficient and knowledgeable, if you don’t know something, you ask Madeline!

 Anne Orchard – Anne learned to sew at her mother’s knee, and has knitted both as a hobby and for practical purposes since she was five years old.
-As a member of the new team, Anne’s main problem is how not to spend all her earnings on the fabulous goodies in the shop – as well as how to find the time for all the new projects that result.
+Anne is mainly to be found in the office running the day to day admin of the business but enjoys a stint in the shop where her main problem is how not to spend all her earnings on the fabulous goodies in the shop – as well as how to find the time for all the new projects that result.

-Laura Cox – Laura has a soft furnishing and crafts background.
-She is a whiz with a sewing machine and is also one of our makers.
-She has an eye for colour and interior design and can advise you on all your projects.
-Like all of the staff here, she is a bit of a fabric junkie!
+Laura Cox – Laura has a soft furnishing and crafts background and has been making and demonstrating for over twenty years at local shows.
+She particularly enjoys spinning and dying as well as knitting and sewing and is also one of our curtain and blind makers.
+She has an eye for colour and interior design and can advise you on both dressmaking and soft furnishing projects.